Violence & Trauma in South Africa

 Direct Pressure, Tourniquets and Wound Packing

-My untrained observations, gained from some preliminary research on the subject, is that some of the things which were suggested to control heavy bleeding include:
+Preliminary research on the subject, suggest that ways to control heavy bleeding include:

-- If the wound is on a leg or arm, and direct pressure is not working, one can apply a tourniquet (which apparently should be removed after about 2 hours, to prevent damage to the limb).
+- If the wound is on a leg or arm, and direct pressure is not working, one can apply a tourniquet (which apparently should be removed, but only by a doctor, after about 2 – 6 hours, to prevent damage to the limb).

-- If direct pressure is not working, and the wound is on a part of the body where a tourniquet cannot be applied, such as shoulders, neck, groin etc, then one needs to “pack the wound” with gauze (or any other available cloth), and then apply pressure.
+- If direct pressure is not working, and the wound is on a part of the body where a tourniquet cannot be applied, but there is still sufficient muscle mass into which you can pack material to generate pressure on the blood vessel, such as shoulders, neck, groin etc, then one needs to “pack the wound” firmly with gauze (or any other available cloth), to fill the wound up completely and then apply pressure.